United States: Free shipping on orders over $49

 Conclusion

-In closing, when deciding between the Jerrzi Poseidon linear switch and the KTT Rose linear switch, consider the following: If you prioritize a switch with a bottom out force of None and are looking for a switch that is best known for [], then the Poseidon may be the choice for you.
+In closing, when deciding between the Jerrzi Poseidon linear switch and the KTT Rose linear switch, consider the following: If you prioritize a switch with a bottom out force of none and are looking for a switch that is best known for its smooth operation, then the Poseidon may be the choice for you.
 On the other hand, if you prefer a medium-heavy bottom out force of 63.5 grams and are seeking a switch that is best known for its unique typing experience with progressive springs and a sound reminiscent of bassy raindrops, then the Rose may be more aligned with your preferences.
 Additionally, if you are looking for a switch with a low-pitched and neutral sound profile, along with a mild and polished typing feel, the Rose may provide a more enjoyable typing experience for you.
 Ultimately, your decision should come down to your personal preferences and typing style.
 Choose the switch that best suits your needs and enhances your overall typing experience.

 Mentioned in this article